-Replacement Theology is the belief that the church has replaced Israel.
-For many Christians this term will be new and foreign.
-Others may believe that God’s plans for Israel have come to an end, but prefer other terms like “supersessionism” or “fulfilment theology” which basically end up meaning the same thing.
+Replacement Theology (much the same as Supersessionism) is the belief that the church has replaced, or superseded Israel.
+For many Christians the term Replacement Theology will be new and foreign.
+Others may believe that God’s plans for Israel have come to an end, but prefer the terms “Supersessionism” or “Fulfilment Theology” which basically end up meaning the same thing.
 To them, Israel is just another country like Belgium or Thailand, and the suggestion that there is more significance to the modern Jewish state sounds like elitism.
 However, for a huge number of Christians across the world, the whole issue of Israel simply isn’t addressed in their churches and there is a blank when it comes to knowing what to think about it all.
-Without wishing any harm on Israel or Jewish people. there are millions who simply haven’t thought much about it.
+Without wishing any harm on Israel or Jewish people, there are millions who simply haven’t thought much about it.

 Sure, Israel shows up all over the Bible—in both testaments—but what’s that got to do with us today?
 A great deal, I would venture.
 All the more as we see the Day approaching.